-comedy centred on the wholly inept Paul and Barry Chuckle
+Children's Live-Action TV comedy centred on the wholly inept Paul and Barry Chuckle.
+Debuted in 1987.

-- However, in the final episode there was a large amount of kids doing the race
+- However, in the final episode there was a large number of kids taking part in the race.

 - Annoying Younger Sibling: Paul